 FAQs: Getting Started

 Yes.
 SAM.gov registration is necessary for all applicants and service providers that are submitting requests for reimbursement (FCC Forms 472/474) and receiving funds from the U.S. government.
-Because this is not currently required to participate in the E-rate program, applicants, who are planning to submit requests for reimbursement (FCC Form 472) and have not have registered before should begin the process now.
+Because this is not currently required to participate in the E-Rate program, applicants, who are planning to submit requests for reimbursement (FCC Form 472) and have not have registered before should begin the process now.
 Service providers that agree to invoice on behalf of applicants also need to be registered with SAM.gov.
-Emergency Connectivity Fund Program applicants whose service providers will file invoices for Program reimbursement on their behalf (SPI invoicing) are not required to register in SAM.gov.
+ECF Program applicants whose service providers will file invoices for program reimbursement on their behalf (SPI invoicing) are not required to register in SAM.gov.